ballerina-attic/securing-restful-services-with-ldap/README.md

 - `dockerCertPath` - The path to the certificates directory of Minikube (e.g., `/home/ballerina/.minikube/certs`).
 - `dockerHost` - The host for the running cluster (e.g., `tcp://192.168.99.100:2376`).
 The IP address of the cluster can be found by running the `minikube ip` command.

-- Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-It points to the service file that we developed above and it will create an executable binary out of that.
+- Now you can build a Ballerina executable archive (.balx) of the service that we developed above by using the following command.
+It points to the service file that we developed above and it creates an executable binary out of that.
-This will also create the corresponding docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.
+This also creates the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.

 ```
    $ ballerina build secure_restful_service --skiptests